PanosAntoniadis/slp-ntua/Lab1/README.md

 ## Table of contents:

-- __ProLab:__ Contains a preparation of the spell checker and a introduction to word embeddings.:
+- __ProLab:__ Contains a preparation of the spell checker and a introduction to word embeddings.
 - __Lab:__ Contains the main part of the project.
 - __ProLab/report.ipynb and Lab/report.ipynb:__ The description and the whole implementation of the project in two parts.

-- The use of the remaining bash scripts is explained in the norebooks.
+- The use of the remaining bash scripts is explained in the notebooks.